 So if you’ve been convinced to spend more than a day in the Estonian capital, you’ll likely be wondering how many days to spend in Tallinn.

-The city is not too large and it is easy to get around, however, there is actually quite a lot to see and do that you could easily plan to spend 3 days in Tallinn and still feel like you haven’t managed to tick everything off your list.
+Tallinn is not too large and it is easy to get around, however, there is actually quite a lot to see and do that you could easily plan to spend 3 days and still feel like you haven’t managed to tick everything off your list.

 3 days will allow you to spend a couple of days in the city, dig a bit deeper and also go on a day trip should you wish.
 Heading out on a day trip from Tallinn is a great way to see more of the country, as well, especially if you don’t have the time to devote to a longer Estonia itinerary.